openaspace/nut-ups-power-notifications/README.md

 # nut-ups-power-notifications
-Simple script to notify you about power loss/restored by email and telegram
+Simple script to notify you about power loss/restored by email and telegram using any generic usb UPS.